 The pastries are immense at this long-standing Saratoga favorite.
 They’re the perfect ending to a meal of soup, salad, and/or sandwich.

 As a college, racing, spa town, Saratoga Springs isn’t at a loss for decent restaurants – in fact, there are over 100 of them.
 Locals recommend Max London’s for pizza and “not overly expensive” fare.
 Mouzon House for funky artsy New Orleans ambience.
 Hamlet & Ghost for true farm-and-sea-to-table surf and turf.
 And Seneca for an eclectic menu and great drinks.

 Where to Stay in Saratoga Springs

-STAY: Adelphi Hotel: Good things come to those who wait.
-The much-anticipated Adelphi Hotel, meticulously reborn after nearly 5 years, is a brighter, lighter, more splendiferous version of it’s former Victorian self; from lobby to classy, luxurious guestrooms.
+Good things come to those who wait.
+The much-anticipated Adelphi Hotel, meticulously reborn after nearly 5 years, is a brighter, lighter, more splendiferous version of it’s former Victorian self.
 As the highest-end luxury hotel in Saratoga Spring, the Adelphi Hotel is a clear MAVEN FAVORITE, with it’s own write up HERE.

-STAY: Gideon Putnam Hotel.
 If you prefer traditional and iconic, book a room here.
-Built in 1935 within the Saratoga Spa State Park, this Grand Dame hotel has gone through several renovations and remains a lasting part of Saratoga Springs hospitality.
+Built in 1935 within the Saratoga Spa State Park, this Grand Dame hotel has gone through several renovations.
+It remains a lasting part of Saratoga Springs hospitality.

-STAY: Batcheller Mansion.
-This ornate, baronial home is the first choice for travelers who seek out luxury B&B’s; an alternative to full-service hotels.
+This ornate, baronial home is the first choice for travelers who seek out luxury B&B’s.
+It’s a nice alternative to full-service hotels.